concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 * The app’s user interface generally conforms to the app provider’s documentation.

 SAP Concur ensures that the partner informs the user of the type of data they will be sharing with the partner if they connect.
 This provides complete transparency to the user on the data they are sharing with the partner.

+## <a name="filters"></a> What should I do if I cannot find an application?

+End users will only see applications that are available in their country.
+If an employee is searching for an application but unable to find it, it is possible the application does not support their region.
+You can refer to www.concur.com/appcenter and scroll down to the "regional availability" to find out where an application is avaiable.

 ## <a name="secure"></a>How do I know the app I’m connecting with is secure?